-Why Kim Kardashian is at the White House
+Kim Kardashian lobbies Trump over inmate

-Kim Kardashian to ask Trump to pardon jailed grandmother
+Kim Kardashian asks Trump to pardon Alice Marie Johnson

-Kim Kardashian West is expected to meet President Donald Trump to discuss a potential pardon for a 63-year-old great grandmother who is serving life in prison.
+Kim Kardashian West has met President Donald Trump to discuss a potential pardon for a 63-year-old great-grandmother who is serving life in prison.

 Alice Marie Johnson has been behind bars for more than two decades for a first-time drug offence.